 - Students have the right to file a complaint with the US Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.

-Third Party Release of Student Information & Records
+Third Party Release of Student Information and Records

 You may authorize persons other than yourself to access information if you voluntarily elect to do so.
 Depending on your individual status, your parents/other individuals may not have immediate access to your records without your written permission.
 In order to grant individuals other than yourself access to your student record information, you must complete the Ferpa Release Form.
 Please complete this form and submit to the Registrar.